 Overview

-Bare-Metal (BM) offers single-tenant, dedicated servers in its cloud, offering a curated set of server configurations that are perfect for common use-cases.
+Bare-Metal offers single-tenant, dedicated servers in its cloud with a curated set of server configurations that are perfect for common use-cases.

-If hardware fails with any of these standard public cloud configurations, our SLA requires us to give you another machine.
-BM does not keep an agent on a machine once it is provisioned, so customers are responsible for monitoring the health of their hardware, such as disk drives.
-If hardware fails or becomes problematic, customers should notify support@baremetal.com and request a new machine.
-BM does not provide a migration service for your data.
+If hardware with any of these standard public cloud configurations fails, we are required to provision another machine for you.
+We do not keep an agent on a machine once it is provisioned, so you are responsible for monitoring the health of your hardware, such as disk drives.
+If hardware fails or becomes unstable, let us know at support@baremetal.com and request a new machine.
+Note that you will still need to migrate your data, as we do not offer such a service.

-BM also does not provide load-balancing or high-availability configurations, relying on customers provision and configure their servers in a way that provides the right level of redundancy, capacity, backups, and disaster recovery planning for their use-case.
+We do not provide load-balancing or high-availability configurations, relying on you to provision and configure your servers in a way that provides the right level of redundancy, capacity, backups, and disaster recovery planning for your use-case.

-Rack-level Diversity
+Rack-level diversity

-When planning for resilience, BM deploys a pair of switches per rack so no one rack has a single point of failure.
-Depending on a variety of factors — including the size of each of our global facilities — servers may be available in multiple racks.
+To ensure resilience, we deploy a pair of switches per rack to eliminate a single point of failure.
+Depending on a variety of factors — including the sizeof our global facilities that host your machines— servers may be available in multiple racks.
 For further redundancy within a data center, you may want to spread your servers over multiple racks.

-Although users are not able to query rack information in advance of a deploy, we do provide a Switch ID hash (in the Portal or via our API) as part of the details for any already-deployed instance.
+Although it is not possible to query rack information in advance of a deploy, we do provide a Switch ID hash (in the Portal or via our API) for any already-deployed instance.
 Each Switch ID hash represents a switch pair, which allows you to understand the diversity of your infrastructure.

 If you are looking to achieve a certain diversity (or concentration) of infrastructure, these are your options: